microsoft/playwright/docs/src/api/class-download.md

 ## async method: Download.delete

 Deletes the downloaded file.
+Will wait for the download to finish if necessary.

 ## async method: Download.failure
 - returns: <[null]|[string]>

 Returns download error if any.
+Will wait for the download to finish if necessary.

 ## async method: Download.path
 - returns: <[null]|[path]>

 Returns path to the downloaded file in case of successful download.
+The method will wait for the download to finish if necessary.

 ## async method: Download.saveAs

 Saves the download to a user-specified path.
+It is safe to call this method while the download is still in progress.

 ### param: Download.saveAs.path
 - `path` <[path]>